 • What did the two of you have in common?

-• Ex: There were many things we found to have in common.
+• Answer: There were many things we found to have in common.
 We initially bonded over our love and health and fitness.
 She was a certified personal trainer and I was studying to get licensed back home so there was a lot for us to talk about right off the bat.

 • Where was your first date?